-- Implement the Master Site Plan - Improvements may include: Irrigation, adding trees, landscaping and site amenities
+- Implement the Master Site Plan - Improvements include: Irrigation, additional tress, landscaping and amenities approved by City Council in 2015

 PROPOSED PATHWAYS

 The City of Bellaire has planned for many years - most recently in the 2009 Comprehensive Plan - to create a pedestrian and bicycle friendly system to connect all four quadrants of the City with each other and with major community and commercial destinations.
 Additionally, pedestrian and bike trails/paths were listed as the top need by Bellaire citizens in the 1999 and 2013 surveys.